 This article is part of a larger series on How to Do Payroll.

 Doing payroll in Oklahoma involves more than paying employees.
-In addition to filing federal taxes, you need to file state income taxes and unemployment insurance taxes.
+In addition to filing federal taxes, you must file state income and unemployment insurance taxes.
 There are exemptions for some workers, like military spouses, and the state has its own W-4 form (the document you’ll have new employees submit upon hire) with different withholdings than those for federal taxes.

-If you need help paying and filing your payroll taxes in Oklahoma, small business software like Gusto can help.
-Gusto calculates your payroll tax amounts and assumes liability for any errors its reps make.
+If you need help paying and filing your payroll taxes in Oklahoma, small business software like QuickBooks Payroll can help.
+QuickBooks Payroll calculates your payroll tax amounts and assumes liability for any errors its reps make.
 You can also pay your employees via direct deposit and run an unlimited number of pay runs at no additional cost.
-Start a 30-day free trial.
+Get 50% off Payroll Software for 3 months.

 Running Payroll in Oklahoma—Step by Step Instructions